 Discretion to Accept or Reject Application

-The Branch may accept or reject an application whether the applicant has complied with the requirements in Rule 14.1 or not, and shall not be required or compelled to provide any reason for such acceptance or rejection.
+The Branch may accept or reject an application whether the applicant has complied with the requirements in Rule 14.1 or not.
+The Branch is not required nor can be compelled to provide any reason for such acceptance or rejection.

 Where the Branch accepts an application the applicant shall, subject to notification to SLSQ, become a Member.